-How to Survive The Walking Dead Attraction at Universal Studios Hollywood
+How to Survive The Walking Dead at Universal Studios Hollywood

 Second of all, you’ll need to decide if you can handle the gore and live action, with bloody dead people jumping out at you.
 More importantly, make a good decision about whether your tadpoles can handle it.
-There is a strong recommendation that guests be 13 and up.
+Universal (and the Frog Fam) recommend that only guests 13 or older experience this attraction.
 Did we see younger kids going through?
 Yes.
 But we also saw parents rushing crying children to the exits after their first scary surprise encounter.
-We also saw fully grown frogs jump almost out of their skin and try to escape.
-If blood and guts make you greener than usual, you might want to pass.
+We also saw fully-grown frogs jump almost out of their skin and try to escape.
+If blood and guts or startling surprise attacks make you greener than usual, you may want to pass on this one.

-How Does The Walking Dead Attraction Compare with Horror Nights?
+How Does The Walking Dead Compare with Halloween Horror Nights?

-The Walking Dead attraction at Universal Studios Hollywood is definitely less gory and intense than a Horror Night maze, but it is also more immersive.
+The Walking Dead at Universal Studios Hollywood is definitely less gory and intense than a Halloween Horror Night maze, but it is also more immersive.
 The props and details in the line make you feel like you really have entered a destroyed hospital filled with the dead.
-Patient charts and paperwork are scattered everywhere, bloody handprints and blood splatters appear throughout the halls, and hospital supplies are strewn about.
+Patient charts and paperwork are scattered everywhere, bloody handprints and blood splatters appear throughout the halls and hospital supplies are strewn about.
 Even the ceiling tiles and floor are part of the scene.
-The makeup and costumes are movie quality as always expected with Horror Nights mazes, but the sets are a little more detailed and permanent.
+The makeup and costumes are movie-quality, as we always expect with Halloween Horror Nights mazes, but the sets are a little more detailed and permanent.

-The Walking Dead Attraction is way less scary for experienced Horror Nights-goers.
+The Walking Dead attraction is way less scary for experienced Horror Nights-goers.
 There are scare actors, but not as many as you would find at the Halloween event, and they are less in your face.
 If Horror Nights is a bit too scary for you, then this might be the perfect amount of thrill.
-It is not as dark inside, fewer dead jump out at you, and there are fewer startling sounds.
-The maze seems to be a little shorter than a Horror Nights maze, and exiting the maze into broad daylight rather than a dark scare zone can return your heartbeat back to normal more quickly than at Horror Nights.
+It is not as dark inside, fewer dead jump out at you and there are fewer startling sounds.
+The maze seems to be a little shorter than a Halloween Horror Nights maze, and exiting the maze into broad daylight rather than a dark scare zone can return your heartbeat back to normal more quickly than at Horror Nights.
 It is fun to watch people exit, laughing or sighing with relief.
 The good news is that this maze is also open during Halloween Horror Nights and usually has the shortest wait.
 Some of the scare actors change it up slightly for Horror Nights and may jump out from some unexpected locations to keep you hopping.

-If you have been unsure whether you are your family members are ready to experience Horror Nights, The Walking Dead attraction is a good way to gauge your readiness.
+If you have been unsure whether you or your family members are ready to experience Halloween Horror Nights, The Walking Dead attraction is a good way to gauge your readiness.
 If it leaves you wanting more, you are ready for Horror Nights.
 If it is a bit too much for you, then you will really struggle at the much more intense Horror Nights.
 If you decide to return for Horror Nights, you’ll need our Horror Nights Survival Guide.
-Once they release the dates and mazes for 2016 (around the end of summer), we will update the guide so you know what to expect.
+We constantly update the guide as all of the dates, mazes and gory details are announced for this season so you know what to expect.
 We can’t wait!

 One of the best differences between the Walking Dead permanent attraction and the Horror Nights version is the shorter line.
-You do not need a Front of Line pass for the permanent attraction, although it does accept them and they are nice to have.
+You do not usually need a Universal Express ticket for the permanent attraction, although it does accept them and they are nice to have.
 Universal Express ticket holders get to pass through the same interior line areas, but without the wait.
-The Front of Line pass is recommended for Horror Nights, however, where The Walking Dead wait can range from 100 to 200 minutes!
-Luckily you should be able to experience the new Walking Dead attraction in under 30 minutes, leaving you to ask the question, “Dare we do it again?”
+The Universal Express ticket is highly-recommended for Horror Nights, even though the wait for The Walking Dead is much shorter than other mazes now that guests can experience it anytime!
+The big question to ask after surviving The Walking Dead Universal Studios Hollywood is, “Dare we do it again?”